nmarsollier/nmarsollier/README.md

 **Principal II Android Developer**
 **Duration**: 08/2023 - 04/2024
 **Project**: Prismacolor+
+**Achievements**:

+- Caught up within 6 months on an iOS project that had started 3 months earlier.
+- Full refactor to apply a solid app architecture.

 - Led the development of Prismacolor+, a customer acquisition project.
 - Oversaw the architecture and development of the Android platform.